What is a digital wallet?

 Digital wallets—also known as electronic wallets or e-wallets—are a payment system for mobile devices.
 Digital wallets protect their users’ bank-account information and passwords, allowing them to safely conduct transactions with their devices online, in stores or at ATMs.

 The rising popularity of eCommerce means that many businesses, of all industries and sizes, are embracing online payments.
-It is becoming standard to create a website that will accept diverse forms of transactions—from traditional credit cards to digital wallets.
+It is becoming standard to figure out how to make a website and embark on website monetization with a site that will accept diverse forms of transactions—from traditional credit cards to digital wallets.
 Also with the rise in NFTs and digital art portfolios, they are part of embracing alternative payment methods.

 Digital wallets typically hold credit cards and/or debit cards, plus boarding passes, hotel reservations, concert tickets, gift and loyalty cards and even driver’s licenses in some U.S. states.